Israel–Sudan relations

-Israel and Sudan relations refers to diplomatic ties between Israel and Sudan.
+Israel–Sudan relations are the diplomatic ties between Israel and Sudan.
 In October 2020, the two countries announced that they would establish diplomatic relations.
-In February 2023 they established diplomatic relations officially.
+On 2 February 2023, they officially finalized a deal to normalize relations, but was postponed indefinitely due to the ongoing civil war in the country, as well as the War in Gaza that began in October 2023.

-Until April 20, 2021, Sudan had a law since 1958 that forbid establishing relations with Israel, and outlawed business with citizens of Israel as well as business relationships with Israeli companies or companies with Israeli interests.
+From 1958 to April 20, 2021, Sudanese law forbade establishing relations with Israel, and outlawed business with citizens of Israel as well as business relationships with Israeli companies or companies with Israeli interests.
 The law also forbade the direct or indirect import of any Israeli goods.

 History

-Sudan went to war with Israel in the 1948 Arab–Israeli War and the Six-Day War in 1967, though it did not participate in the Suez Crisis.
-In the early 1950s, Sudan – then still not independent – had active trade relations with Israel.
+In the early 1950s, Anglo-Egyptian Sudan – then still not independent – had active trade relations with Israel.

-Sudan did not actively participate in the Yom Kippur War, as Sudanese forces arrived too late to participate.
-Israel backed Christian militias that fought the Sudanese government in the First and Second Sudanese Civil Wars.
+Sudan went to war with Israel in the Six-Day War in 1967, though it did not participate in the Suez Crisis.